LatinumFinance/LatinumFinance.github.io/usdt.md

   |    ![USDT Icon](https://latinumfinance.github.io/assets/images/usdticonlogo.png)    |     <center>USDT     |       <center>3%         |     <center>Flexible     |           <center>21 Days | <center>BSC BEP-20 | 0x82e43c29053164782a6f0780fd8fdb6efb12158a |
   |    ![USDT Icon](https://latinumfinance.github.io/assets/images/usdticonlogo.png)    |     <center>USDT     |       <center>3%         |     <center>Flexible     |           <center>21 Days | <center>Polygon | 0x82e43c29053164782a6f0780fd8fdb6efb12158a |
   |    ![USDT Icon](https://latinumfinance.github.io/assets/images/usdticonlogo.png)    |     <center>USDT     |       <center>3%         |     <center>Flexible     |           <center>21 Days | <center>Tron | TWWzMJXBZyEsdQudd4cQBRrc5XWrmXtW48 |

->Once the USDT Deposit is complete a web page will be created with the URL: `latinumfinance.github.io/"Your_Wallet_Address"` where users can track the progress of their staked USDT.
+>Once your traditional wallet account is created a website will be created with the URL: `latinumfinance.github.io/"Your_Wallet_Address"` you are now ready to deposit your USDT into your wallet.
 >
-> Stake at your own risk.
-Always do your own research before Staking.
->
-> Staking stablecoins like Tether(USDT) is much safer then staking any other non US Dollar pegged asset.
+>Once the USDT Deposit is complete users can track the progress of their staked USDT on their wallet website.
 >
 >`*All USDT CAN BE UNSTAKED AT ANY TIME BUT REQUIRES A 21 DAY UNSTAKING WAIT PERIOD*`
 >
 >`*YOU WILL NOT CONTINUE TO EARN INTEREST DURING THE UNSTAKING WAIT PERIOD!!*`